keboola/connection-docs/manipulation/transformations/sandbox/index.md

 Credentials for Redshift sandboxes are not shared between projects.
 Each project, including the sandbox, sits on a different cluster.
 Therefore, all your projects have their own set of credentials.

-For a Redshift Sandbox, there is an additional action available: *Refresh privileges*.
-It is used to REVOKE and GRANT privileges on tables and schemas to the current Redshift user.
-As Redshift privileges are granted on a per-table basis, tables created later than the current user are not available unless you refresh the privileges.

 #### Connecting to Sandbox